Securities Law Attorneys and Commodities LawyersA SECURITIES, COMMODITIES AND INVESTMENT FRAUD DISPUTE LAW FIRM

 Contrary to UBS’ presentation of YES, we believe the strategy did actively engage in market timing and took directional positions on the market and suffered significant losses as a result.
 We believe the UBS YES strategy was, in fact, an aggressive options strategy.
 Consequently, the YES strategy posed a significant risk for investment portfolios, especially those that were over-concentrated in these securities.

 Investors in UBS YES sustained significant losses in December 2018 and throughout the first few months of 2019.
 These losses were contrary to the way UBS represented it would manage the program.
 We have represented over 100 investors in various disputes with UBS and understand that the way it does business has always been for its benefit, not its customers’.
 The representations and mismanagement of the YES program by UBS is remarkably similar to the way Citigroup misrepresented and mismanaged the MAT/ASTA structured products for the 100 plus clients we represented and recovered millions of dollars.
-Please call Robert Pearce for a free consultation at 1-800-SEC-ATTY (732-2889) and let us help you recover your losses in the UBS Yield Enhancement Strategy (YES).
+Please call Robert Pearce for a free consultation at 1-800-SEC-ATTY (732-2889) and let us help you recover your losses in the UBS Yield Enhancement Strategy (YES), another UBS investment fraud.

 Attorney Pearce began his career with the United States Securities and Exchange Commission (SEC) in 1980.
 Thereafter he moved to Fort Lauderdale and has expanded his nationwide SEC defense law practice to include commodities law and the defense of United States Commodity Futures Trading Commission (CFTC) investigations and enforcement proceedings.
 Mr. Pearce's SEC and CFTC defense skills are highly respected throughout Florida and across the nation.
 Federal District Court Judge Janet C. Hall has opined in a public court decision about his knowledge and skills: